IreneHodge/IreneHodge/README.md

 - 🔭 I’m working on a meditation app for fun

-- 🌱 I’m currently learning Docker
+- 🌱 I’m currently learning Ruby/Rails and Elixir

 - ⚡️ Fun fact: I'm also a yoga and meditation teacher